BMayhew/awesome-sites-to-test-on/readme.md

 - [randomuser.me](https://randomuser.me/) - API that generates random user data.
 - [The Cat API](https://thecatapi.com/) - The Cat API - Cats as a Service.
 - [Pokemon API](https://pokeapi.co/) - Restful API useful for exploring or adding automated checks against.
-- [Formula One API](https://ergast.com/mrd/) - API provides data for the Formula One series since 1950.
 - [Marvel API](https://developer.marvel.com/docs) - API with access to Marvel characters and comics, you will need to sign up for an API key.
 - [ServeRest.dev](https://serverest.dev) - REST API that simulates a virtual store in order to serve as material for API testing studies.
 - [FakeRestAPI](https://fakerestapi.azurewebsites.net/index.html)